Center for Health Equity

 • Work with vendors that support with translation and interpretation services (including sign language)

-• Coordinate and deliver language justice-related training and provide technical assistance to program staff
+• Coordinate and deliver language justice-realted trainings and provide technical assistance to program staff

-• Design and manage the Hub for Interpretation and Translation (HIT), an online portal for managing and tracking language assistance services
+• Design and mange the Hub for Interpretation and Translation (HIT) system, an online portal for managing and tracking language assistance services

-The Center for Health Equity also supported the crafting of a language interpretation policy for Public Health, developing a comprehensive language plan for Public Health, and working with the Contracts and Grant unit to update to the Language Access Services Master Agreement.
+The Center for Health Equity also supported the crafting of a language interpretation policy for Public Health, developing a comprehensive language plan for the department, and working with the Contracts and Grants Unit to update the Language Access Services Master Agreement (LASMA).

-Purpose: To Working with other programs to identify inequities in our internal systems or systems that are creating barriers to staff being able to grow and apply an equity lens in their work.
-Which in turn impacts the support provided to the community.
+Purpose: Working collaboratively with other DPH programs to identify inequities in our internal or other systems that create barriers to staff being able to grow and apply an equity lens to their public health work.
+Which in turn impacts the support provided to the communites we serve.

 Activities include:

-• Contracting: working to create practices to streamline processes for contracting with the department to ensure more community organizations are able to access funds.
+• Equitable Contracting: Working to create practices to streamline processes for contracting with the department to ensure more community-based organizations are able to access funding

-• Equitable Data: creating toolkits and guidance to help programs understand how to use data to better understand community health, to develop effective community programs, and to more effectively engage with community partners.
+• Equitable Data: Creating toolkits, reports and other guidance materials to help programs understand how to use public health data to better understand community health, to develop effective community programs, and to more effectively engage with community partners.
+CHE also works colaboratively with the Chief Science Office to help ensure useful and accessible data that tells the story of health inequities, identifies root caues of disparities and lifts community voices

-• Hiring and Retention: support hiring managers with implementing equitable interviewing practices and working with DPH leadership on designing protocols to ensure more staff feel welcomed
+• Equitable Recruitment, Hiring and Retention: Support program hiring managers with implementating equitable resume reviewing and interviewing practices, while working with DPH leadership on designing protocols to ensure staff feel welcomed and valued

-• Program Design: working on policies and guidance to ensure programs are linguistically and culturally appropriate and accessible to a wide audience.
+• Program Design: Working on policies and guidance to ensure program materials and services are linguistically and culturally appropriate and accessible to a wide audience

-All of this while ensuring that staff and clients feel that they are in a welcoming environment regardless of race/ethnicity, gender identity, sexual orientation, disability status or any other socio-economic characteristic.
+All this while ensuring statt and clients feel that they are in a welcoming environment regardles of socio-economic status, race/ethnicity, gender identity, sexual orientation, disability status or any other socio-demographic characteristic.